tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  TLS HandshakeType Registry: Future values are allocated via Standards Action {{RFC2434}}.

+IANA [SHALL add/has added] the following to the following to the TLS Cipher Suite Registry:

+NOTE
+    Cipher suites marked as "Yes" are the MTI TLS 1.3 cipher suites in the RFC 2119-sense (See Section 8.1 of [THISRFC]).
+Cipher suites marked as "No" are not; cipher suites marked "No" range from "good" to "bad" from a cryptographic standpoint.

 This document also uses a registry originally created in {{RFC4366}}.
 IANA has updated it to reference this document.
 The registry and its allocation policy is listed below: